-Further to this, the European Banking Authority (EBA) has been mandated to develop regulatory technical standards (RTS) to specify the supervisory procedures that would ensure initial and ongoing validation of the risk-management procedures covering exchange of margins for the financial institutions in European region.
+Further to this, the European Banking Authority (EBA) has been mandated to develop regulatory technical standards (RTS) to specify the supervisory procedures that would ensure initial and ongoing validation of the risk management procedures covering exchange of margins for financial institutions in the European region.

-The EBA released a draft of the RTS for validating Initial margin(IM) models on July 3, 2023.
+The EBA released a draft of the RTS for validating initial margin (IM) models on July 3, 2023, under Article 11 of the European Market Infrastructure Regulation (EMIR1).
+An amendment to EMIR was proposed in April 20242.
 The draft RTS delineates the steps and methodology for IM model validation (IMMV).
+The proposed amendment to EMIR suggests changes to various articles of the regulation, but in this paper, we will focus on points related to model validation.